‘The Walking Dead’ Spoilers: Christian Serratos Explains Rosita’s Rage

 “That’s a possibility – seeing this volcano explode, we’re seeing the tension, I think that’s interesting, we’re seeing this tension, we’ll see where it builds to.”

 As the Inquisitr previously reported, in The Walking Dead Season 7, Episode 12, Rosita will lash out at Tara (Alanna Masterson) and Father Gabriel (Seth Gilliam).
 Then, she leaves Alexandria and heads to Hilltop Colony.
 There, she sees Sasha and asks for her help with something.
 It was also speculated last week that Rosita is a ticking time bomb.
-Her words while at the Scavengers home base teased that she is so full of anger, and she might not stop to think about her actions.
+Her words while at the Scavengers home base teased that she is so full of anger, she might not stop to think about her actions.
 It is quite possible that she will either get herself killed or it could end up costing someone else their lives.

 Some fans are worried about Rosita’s future because Christian Serratos is pregnant.
 However, she isn’t the first TWD star to continue filming while expecting a baby.
 Alanna Masterson and Sonequa Martin-Green both were pregnant while starring in the show.
 As fans know, Tara and Sasha are still alive.
 So, just because Serratos is pregnant doesn’t mean that she will die on the TV show.